Leslie Joy Whitehead: Early life

 Whitehead was born to Charles Ross Whitehead, a cotton manufacturer from Montmorency, Quebec, and Winifred Thomas Stevenson.
-She grew up with her two younger brothers, William and Pillans in the city of Trois-Rivieres, Quebec, Canada.
+She grew up with her two younger brothers, William and Pillans in the city of Trois-Rivières, Quebec, Canada.
 Though little is known of Whitehead's early years, her pursuits in adult life centred largely around what would have been deemed traditionally male activities.
 It has been widely reported that in her young adulthood Whitehead took a keen interest in shooting, driving, and the great outdoors.
 Prior to the start of the First World War, Whitehead spent a significant amount of time living alone in the Canadian wilderness.
-According to an article from January 8, 1916 in the Manitoba Free Press, Winnipeg, Whitehead lived an "outdoor life" for "a couple of years […] in the Laurentian mountains at Val Morina".
+According to an article from January 8, 1916 in the Manitoba Free Press, Winnipeg, Whitehead lived an "outdoor life" for "a couple of years […] in the Laurentian Mountains at Val Morina".
 The Toronto Daily Star also reported that "Miss Whitehead" was "extremely fond of outdoor life, wore semi-male garb on her tramps through the woods, and could handle a canoe or shoot better than most men".